shehzadhashmis/springcloudwatch/README.md

 ```

 ## Environment Variables
-The following properties need to be configured in application environment variables
+The following properties need to be configured in application environment variables.
 ### CLOUDWATCH_ENABLED
 We want to have a control where we can enable/disable cloudwatch.
 For this we have property with value true/false.
 ### ENV_NAME